Content Creator: definition, tasks & more

 Freelance vs. permanent employment as a content creator

-Requirements and qualifications for Content Creator
+Requirements and qualifications for content creators

 What soft skills are required?